-If the problem persists or the Cell Manager resides on UNIX, apply the change to the problematic Windows clients.
+If the Cell Manager is running on a Windows system, apply the change on the Cell Manager system first.
+If the problem persists or if the Cell Manager is running on a UNIX system, apply the change to the problematic Windows clients.

-1. Add the DWORD parameter TcpMaxDataRetransmissions and set its value to 0x00000008 (8) under the following registry key:
+1. Add the DWORD parameter TcpMaxDataRetransmissions and set its value to 0x0000008(8) under the following registry key:

-'''

-HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\ Parameters
+HKEY\LOCAL\MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\ Parameters

-MaxDataRetries:(DWORD):8

-'''

-Restart the system.

-△ CAUTION:

-Making a mistake when editing the registry can cause your system to become unstable and unusable.
+- 2. Restart the system. - △ CAUTION: Making a mistake when editing the registry may cause your system to become unstable or even unusable.